 Total dimensions of the kitchen island without worktop = 89cm x 220cm x 60cm

-The fresco island is made up of the following components:
+The Livorna island is made up of the following components:

-These are used to give a nice smooth curve to all 4 corners of the Fresco kitchen island.
-The hight of these feature ends is 890mm (89cm).
+These are used to give a nice smooth curve to all 4 corners of the Livorna kitchen island.
+The height of these feature ends is 890mm (89cm).
 That is the distance from the floor to the top of the kitchen units that make up the island.

 The 2 1000mm wide units are attached together to build the kitchen island up.
 If you need a wider kitchen island then you could have some reduced depth units on the back to give the kitchen island some more depth.
 With regards to the number of drawers, you could change this if you liked to 1 or 2 pan drawers and up to 3 smaller drawers in one kitchen unit.
 The handles are also down to you, simply choose the ones you like the look of that match the island and the other units in your kitchen.